June 29, 2024

 Written by Alissa Hirsh

 Alissa Hirsh covers the Chicago Sky for The Next.
-She is also a high school basketball coach at her alma mater and is writing a memoir about the difficulty in leaving her college basketball career behind.
-Her hometown of Skokie, Illinois, is known for having the top bagel options in the Chicagoland area.
-Before joining The Next, she co-founded the Sky Townies.
+She is also writing a memoir about the difficulty in leaving her college basketball career behind, and co-founded The Townies newsletter.
+Her hometown of Skokie, Illinois is known for having the top bagel options in the Chicagoland area.

 Leave a Comment